acrenwelge/Portfolio-Reference-Documents/index.md

 The About Me section should be divided into two sections:
 * Background: 1-2 paragraphs (paragraph should be 3-5 full sentences)
   * Describe yourself, your background, make it unique and personal
-  * Mention important skills and accomplishments you have achieved at a broad, high level
+  * Mention your most important skills and accomplishments you have achieved at a broad, high level
   * Can include talking about your educational experience or any prior work experiences (technical, or non-technical)
 * Interesting Facts About Myself
   * This should be in bullet point format